 A wide array of diverse terrestrial and marine environments are within a 10-mile radius of our campus (24º50’40”N, 76º20’70”W)

-Click the links below to learn more about the research projects currently underway at the Cape Eleuthera Institute:
+Click the links below to learn more about the research areas we have focused on in the past and the current projects going on at the Cape Eleuthera Institute:

-Click here to watch last semester's research presentations at The Island School.
+Click here to watch previous research presentations by Island School students, linked to CEI research.